nehakayiti/email_agent/README.md

 ## 🎯 Project Overview

 Email Agent is a modern web application that integrates with Gmail to provide smart email management features.
-It uses machine learning to categorize emails, assign importance scores, and help users focus on what matters most.
+It uses AI/ML to categorize emails, assign importance scores, and help users focus on what matters most.

 ### Key Features